sojay/fibonacci-api/README.md

 A simple REST API that calculates and returns the nth number in the Fibonacci sequence.

+## Features:
+- ✅ Error handling for invalid inputs
+- 🚀 Optimized for speed (no recursion)
+- 📦 Simple integration with RESTful endpoints

 ## Functionality

 - Returns the nth Fibonacci number where F(0) = 0, F(1) = 1, and F(n) = F(n-1) + F(n-2) for n > 1